-We carried out procedures to understand management's process for identifying impairment triggers such as significant adverse changes in the technological, market, economic, or legal environment in which the investee operates, structural changes in the industry in which the investee operates, changes in the political or legal environment affecting the investee's business and changes in the investee's financial condition.
-Our audit procedures included, amongst others, assessing the appropriateness of the recoverable amounts determined by management and the valuation methods used.
-For impairment assessment, we involved our internal specialists to assist us in evaluating the reasonableness of the key assumptions and judgements used by management in determining the value-in-use, including the impact of the Covid-19 pandemic on markets and businesses.
-We also assessed the adequacy of the Group's disclosure in Notes 13 and 14 of the consolidated financial statements.
+We carried out procedures to understand and test management's process for identifying impairment triggers, by reference to various external and internal information, including available information in the relevant markets and industries, and assessing whether there were any significant adverse changes in the technological, market, economic, or legal environment in which the investee operates, structural changes in the industry in which the investee operates, changes in the political or legal environment affecting the investee's business and changes in the investee's financial condition.
+Our audit procedures also included, amongst others, assessing the recoverable amounts determined by management and the valuation methods used.
+We evaluated the design and implementation of controls over management's process of impairment assessment, evaluated the key assumptions used by management in determining the value-in-use computation, including the impact of the Covid-19 pandemic on markets and businesses.
+We also assessed the adequacy of the Group's disclosure in Notes 13 and 14 to the consolidated financial statements.